afsc-assessments/ebswp_2023/doc/EBSpollock.md

 3,041
 kt).
 In the past,
 the SSC has considered factors similar to those presented above  and selected an ABC based on Tier 3 estimates.
-We recommend this added precaution again again this year, (i.e., ABC = `r formatC(M$Tier3_ABC1,big.mark=",",digits=0,format="d")` kt)  which implies a buffer of  43\%.
+We recommend this added precaution again this year, (i.e., ABC = 2,045 kt)  which implies a buffer of  43\%.
 The SSC requested
 "an explicit set of concerns that explain the ABC adjustment."
-In response, we direct attention to the decision table and the fact that the biological basis for the continued stock productivity has most to do with the OY constraint which has  effectively maintained fishery production at around 1.3 million t since 1990.
+In response, we direct attention to the decision table \ref{tab:dec_table}) and the fact that the biological basis for the continued stock productivity has most to do with the OY constraint which has  effectively maintained fishery production at around 1.3 million t since 1990.
 Demonstrations that would allow fishing to near $F_{MSY}$ catch